 A hesitating start when urinating, a need to strain, a weak and trickling stream of urine, and dribbling at the end of urination are common symptoms of a partially obstructed urethra.
 In men, these symptoms are caused most commonly by an enlarged prostate that compresses the urethra and less often by a narrowing (stricture) of the urethra.
 Similar symptoms in a boy may mean that he was born with an abnormally narrow urethra or has a urethra with an abnormally narrow external opening.
 The opening may also be abnormally narrow in women.

 A doctor examines the prostate by inserting a gloved, lubricated finger into the man’s rectum (digital rectal examination).
-If the prostate is enlarged, a blood test to measure the level of prostate specific antigen (PSA) is done.
+If the prostate is enlarged, a blood test to measure the level of prostate-specific antigen (PSA) may be done.
 Sometimes ultrasonography of the prostate is also done.
 If a urethral stricture is suspected, the doctor may insert a flexible viewing tube into the bladder (cystoscopy).

 To treat an enlarged prostate, doctors can use drugs or surgery.
 To treat a urethral stricture in a man, doctors may insert a catheter into the bladder through the penis and dilate (stretch) the urethra.
 It may be necessary to insert a hollow tube to hold the urethra open (a stent).
 Surgeons may rebuild the urethra or use other surgical treatments.